furkan3ayraktar/clojure-polylith-realworld-example-app/how-to.md

 poly info
 ```

 This command will print out the information about the current workspace.
-You can find documentation about it in the [Poly tool documentation](https://polylith.gitbook.io/poly/).
+You can find documentation about it in the [Polylith tool documentation](https://polylith.gitbook.io/poly/).
 It should print an output like this:

 <img src=".media/how-to/08_workspace_info.png" width="60%">